 Ultimately, you have to decide if certain expenses are worth the time you spend working.
 When you look at expenses through this lens, it helps you hone in on what you truly want.
-This approach can also make it easier to stay on a budget, and it can help you make decisions about over-time, part-time jobs, or other work.
+This approach can also make it easier to make a budget and stick to it.
+Additionally, it can help you make decisions about over-time, part-time jobs, or other work.

 We’re Here to Help!

-If you have questions on budgeting or need assistance with organizing your spending, give us a call at (315) 671-4000 or chat with us at www.moneyfcu.org.
+If you have questions on how to make a budget or need assistance with organizing your spending, give us a call at (315) 671-4000 or chat with us at www.moneyfcu.org.
 We have financial coaches who want to help you make the most of your money!